rsrikanth314/Motion-Prediction-of-Road-Users-at-Intersections-using-LSTM--Based-Neural-Network/README.md

 Visualization: Visualize the results with scripts or notebooks found in the visualization directory.

 Results: Review the prediction results in the Excel files (NN_prediction_result_Model_1_TestingID_28.xlsx and NN_prediction_result_Model_2_TestingID_28.xlsx).

-Results
-The project has demonstrated a slight improvement in forecasting the behavior of traffic participants using the LSTM model.
-Detailed results and analysis can be found in the NN_prediction_result_Model_1_TestingID_28.xlsx and NN_prediction_result_Model_2_TestingID_28.xlsx files.

-Contributing
-Feel free to contribute to the project by following these steps:

-Fork the repository.

-Create a new branch:

-bash
-Copy code
-git checkout -b feature-name
-Commit your changes:

-bash
-Copy code
-git commit -m 'Add new feature'
-Push to the branch:

-bash
-Copy code
-git push origin feature-name
-Submit a pull request.

-License
-This project is licensed under the MIT License.

-vbnet
-Copy code

-Please replace `[your-username]` with your actual GitHub username.
-This README provides detailed information about the project structure, components, and how to get started with the code.
-Adjust any details as needed for your specific project.